Casus-B/Casus-custom-Chatfill-II/README.md

 As for what I changed/added:

 1. A 'preamble' message at the very top for use with Deepseek v4.
-It just says that everything below it supersedes prior instructions.
+Preamble just says that everything below it supersedes prior instructions.
 People seem to think that Deepseek is 'nerfing' v4 by injecting instructions before the model sees your prompt.
 I don't know if that's true, but FWIW the preamble tactic seems to work very well.

 2. An 'antislop entry,' weighing in at ~250 tokens.